AxlLind/synacor_challenge/README.md

 # Synacor Challenge
 Solution to the [Synacor Challenge](https://challenge.synacor.com/) in Rust.
 Thanks [@ericwastl](https://twitter.com/ericwastl) for a super cool challenge!

+:warning: Spoilers in the next section.
+Avoid reading the section below unless you want the challenge spoiled. :warning:

 ![finished](./screenshots/finished.png)

-:warning: Spoilers in the next section.
-Avoid reading the section below unless you want the challenge spoiled.

-# Solution
+# Solution write up
-This section details roughly the steps I took to solve the challenge and the different strategies I applied along the way, as well as what strategies failed.
+This section is a write up of the steps I took to solve the challenge and the different strategies I applied along the way, as well as what strategies failed.
+The challenge was to find all the 8 codes hidden through out the game and behind the puzzles.

 ## 1. Build the VM
+Starting the challenge, you are given just a binary file and a specification of a custom CPU architecture.
+So the first step is to build a VM that can run this binary.
 Not too much issue here, took maybe 2-3 hours with some debugging to get it working.
-Having done [Advent of Code 2019](https://github.com/AxlLind/AdventOfCode2019/) certainly helped here.
-I could reuse a lot of the patterns I used for the [IntCoder](https://github.com/AxlLind/AdventOfCode2019/blob/master/src/intcoder.rs) in those puzzles.
-I think my implementation ended up quite clean.
+Having just finished [Advent of Code 2019](https://github.com/AxlLind/AdventOfCode2019/) certainly helped here.
+I could reuse a lot of the patterns I used for the [IntCoder](https://github.com/AxlLind/AdventOfCode2019/blob/master/src/intcoder.rs) VM in those puzzles. **Code 1-3/8 done!** I think my implementation ended up quite clean.
+Part of the main execute loop:

 ![cpu](./screenshots/cpu.png)

 See [cpu.rs](./src/cpu.rs).

 ## 2. Manually explore
+When you get the VM up and running you are presented with a text adventure game.
+I started off by manually exploring the game and immediately you find the fourth code.
+Eventually, after some frustration in the maze you find a can.
+This enables you to light the lantern and enter the dark part where you find another code. **Code 4-5/8 done!**

-I started by manually exploring the game.
-Found the can after some frustration in the maze.
-Then I started writing down the commands I did and automatically feeding it to the CPU at the start of the program.
+I started writing down the commands I did and automatically feeding it to the CPU at the start of the program.
 This meant I did not have to replay the beginning all the time.
-Manually exploring worked up until you encounter the locked door.
+I continued adding to this list of inputs as I progressed through the challenge.
+Manually exploring the game worked up until you encounter the locked door.

 See [inputs.txt](./files/inputs.txt).

 ## 3. Brute forcing coin order
 After exploring the game you end up with 5 coins at a locked door.
-You need to place them in the correct order.
-The description of the coins gives hints to their value and the door gives you an equation.
+You need to place them in the correct order to unlock it.
+The description of the coins gives hints to their value and the door gives you the following equation:

 ![equation](./screenshots/equation.png)

 So the puzzle is clearly to satisfy the equation with the order we place the coins, given their respective value.
 With 5 coins there are only `5! = 120` permutations to check so this can easily be brute forced.
+I wrote a program to just test all combinations and output commands that places the coins in the correct order.
+With that the door unlocks and behind it you find a teleporter.
+Using the teleporter, you get an other code but you end up at a dead end... **Code 6/8 done!**

 See [solve_coins.rs](./src/bin/solve_coins.rs).

 ## 4. Finding the teleporter setting
-After the door unlocks we find a teleporter and a book in the next room.
-Using the teleporter takes you to a dead end.
-The book hints that register `$7` is unused in the program except for when the teleporter is used.
-So we need to find the correct value for the register so that the teleporter takes us to the place we want to go.
+After using the teleporter you find a book in the next room.
+Using the teleporter leads to a dead end but the book hints that register `$7` is unused in the program except for when the teleporter is used.
+So we need to find the correct value for the register so that the teleporter takes us to the next place we want to go.

 ### 4.1 Try brute force?
 Why make things complicated?
 Always try the easiest solution first.
-Unfortunately, brute force does not work.
+Unfortunately, brute forcing the register value does not work.
 The program performs some expensive computation for all non-zero values of `$7`.
-Each computation takes minutes so brute forcing `0x8000` values will not work.
+Each computation takes minutes to complete so brute forcing `0x8000` values will not work.
 We need to be able to see what the program actually does.
 So this lead me to the next step.

 ### 4.2 Build a disassembler
 I needed to be able to analyze what the program actually does so disassembling the binary seemed like the best solution.
 Building a basic disassembler was was fairly straight forward.
 You just have to step through the binary and print the corresponding instructions in a readable form.
 The majority of the binary does not contain machine code though.
-It presumably contains encrypted data which can only be decrypted when solving the puzzles.
+It presumably contains encrypted data which can only be decrypted by solving the puzzles.

 ![asm](./screenshots/asm.png)